-This EMP element relates to local drainage and associated erosion and sediment control measures that are to be adhered to during bulk earthworks and any earthmoving operations at the site.
+This EMP element relates to local drainage and associated erosion and sediment control measures that are to be adhered to during the development.
 In accordance with the earthworks strategy and conceptual plans submitted and approved as part of the State approval process, earthworks operations across the site are expected to comprise conventional operations including:

-- Ground preparatory works such as draining areas in advance of earthworks operations through constructed open channels; - Clearing and grubbing; - · Stripping of topsoil; and - Earthworks on leads (cutting, loading, carting, place and compact).
+- Ground preparatory works such as draining areas in advance of earthworks operations through constructed open channels; - Clearing and grubbing; - Stripping of topsoil; and - Earthworks on leads (cutting, loading, carting, place and compact).